 The time required to complete an investigation depends upon the number of cases under investigation, the complexity of the claim, and cooperation of the employer and employee.
 Employers are required to provide records and other relevant information.
 Employees may be asked to assist in the resolution of their claims by providing personal copies of fringe benefit policies, employment contracts, a personal record of hours worked, sales or customer identification if commissions are claimed and other relevant information.
 Employers and employees may also be asked to attend a meeting to clarify facts and negotiate a settlement of the complaint.

-If a claim cannot be informally resolved, the Wage and Hour Program will issue a written determination that the employee or employer may appeal.
+If a claim cannot be informally resolved, the Wage and Hour Division will issue a written determination from which the employee or employer may appeal.
 A hearing before an administrative law judge will be scheduled.
 The employer and employee are expected to attend the administrative hearing to give testimony regarding the claim.
 The hearings officer will affirm, modify, or rescind the determination.
 That decision can be appealed to circuit court.

-Each year the Wage and Hour Program receives over 5,000 claims and collects more than $2.0 million in wages and fringe benefits owed Michigan workers.
-The Wage and Hour Program does not guarantee payment of wages and fringe benefits earned.
+Each year the Wage and Hour Division receives over 5,000 claims and collects more than $2.0 million in wages and fringe benefits owed to Michigan workers.
+The Wage and Hour Division does not guarantee payment of wages and fringe benefits earned.
 Collection depends upon the employer's financial ability to pay, business closure, bankruptcy filing, or location of money and assets.
 There is no charge for filing a complaint.

-WHD-943S Reclamacion De Salario De empleo (Spanish version of State of Michigan Employment Wage Complaint Form Revised) - 82047 bytes
+WHD-943S Reclamacion De Salario De empleo (Spanish version of State of Michigan Employment Wage Complaint Form Revised)

 WHD 9430 Arabic Version شكوى للموظف ذات الأجر